 Native IP multicast [RFC1112] may scale to extremely large group sizes.
 It may be desirable for some applications to scale along with the multicast infrastructure's ability to scale.
-In its simplest form, there are limits to the group size to which a NACK-based protocol can apply without NACK implosion problems.
-Research suggests that NACK-based reliable multicast group sizes on the order of tens of thousands of receivers may operate with modest feedback to the sender using probabilistic, timer-based suppression techniques [NormFeedback].
-However, the potential for router assistance and/or other NACK suppression heuristics may enable these protocols to scale to very large group sizes.
+In its simplest form, there are limits to the group size to which a NACK-based protocol can be applied without the potential for the volume of NACK feedback messages to overwhelm network capacity.
+This is often referred to as "feedback implosion".
+Research suggests that NACK-based reliable multicast group sizes on the order of tens of thousands of receivers may operate with acceptable levels of feedback to the sender using probabilistic, timer-based suppression techniques [NormFeedback].
+Instead of receivers immediately transmitting feedback messages when loss is detected, these techniques specify use of purposefully-scaled, random back-off timeouts such that some potential NACKing receivers can self-suppress their feedback upon hearing messages from other receivers that have selected shorter random timeout intervals.
+However, there may be additional NACK suppression heuristics that can be applied to enable these protocols to scale to even larger group sizes.
 In large scale cases, it may be prohibitive for members to maintain state on all other members (in particular, other receivers) in the group.
 The impact of group size needs to be considered in the development of applicable building blocks.